Accenture/EcoSonar/EcoSonar-API/README.md

 ##### Other database configuration possible

 If you are not using the same MongoDB database than us, you can develop your own.
-Please check to the `EcoSonar-API/configuration/database.js` to set up a different connection string to your database.
+Please check to the `EcoSonar-API/configuration/database.js` to set up a different connection string to your database and `EcoSonar-API/configuration/retrieveDatabasePasswordFromCloud.js` for another password manager solution.
-We would be very happy if you want to share this new set up in a Pull Request in the Github Repository to enrich the community. and `EcoSonar-API/configuration/retrieveDatabasePasswordFromCloud.js` for another password manager solution.
+We would be very happy if you want to share this new set up in a Pull Request in the Github Repository to enrich the community.

 <a name="cors"></a>
 #### CORS Setup